Good-Habits/good-habits-webapp/docs/infrastructure-decisions.md

 start splitting the style files, you then have less idea how big your styles file is, I hope that keeping them in one file will help me contain them in meaninful size.

+## Linting

+**Husky**.
+Consistent code-style is one of this things that might feel a bit too much, but then, imagine all the broken history if you don't start with it.
+And your friend Hasky will never let you commit ugly code!

 ## Client